 Breastfeeding problems: When to call our lactation consultants

-If you have any of the issues listed below, please call our lactation consultants or contact your doctor:
+If you have any of the issues listed below, please call our lactation consultants at 614-293-8910, or you can contact your obstetrician or primary care provider.

 • Your breasts become painful or swollen, even with baby nursing or pumping.